Protecting the Rights of Injured Clients

 - Cargo Securement Rules: FMCSA regulates the securement of cargo on commercial trucks to prevent shifting, falling, or spilling during transit.
 Improperly secured cargo can cause accidents by shifting the truck's center of gravity or creating hazards for other vehicles on the road.
 FMCSA regulations specify requirements for cargo loading, securing methods, and weight distribution.

-- Hazardous Materials Transportation: FMCSA establishes regulations for the transportation of hazardous materials by commercial trucks.
+- Hazardous Materials Transportation: FMCSA establishes regulations for transporting hazardous materials by commercial trucks.
 These regulations govern the packaging, labeling, placarding, and handling of hazardous materials to minimize the risk of accidents, spills, or leaks that could endanger public safety and the environment.

 How Truck Accident Cases Differ from Regular Car Accident Claims